 There’s something unique about rebounding compared to other popular forms of exercise, like running or jogging.
 Rebounding stimulates the function of the lymphatic system and can help to boost immunity.
 The gentle, consistent movement of rebounding can encourage the movement of lymphatic fluid throughout the body and flush toxic materials out of cells.
 Rebounding can also aid in the growth of white blood cells that are known to fight infection and strengthen immunity.

 For even more health benefits, we recommend taking fermented herbs to support the detoxification that comes from rebounding.
-And for harder workouts, like burst training or HIIT, the delicious and nutritious Body Ecology Fermented Protein Shake can help to sustain energy levels, made with detox-friendly probiotics that nourish a healthy gut.
+And for harder workouts, like burst training or HIIT, the delicious and nutritious Body Ecology Immune Power Protein Shake can help to sustain energy levels, made with detox-friendly probiotics that nourish a healthy gut.

 - Wellman, Dr. Tina.
 "Rebounding: Resistive Aerobic Exercise."
 Total Health.

 - Klaus Gebel, PhD; Ding Ding, PhD; Tien Chey, Mappstats; Emmanuel Stamatakis, PhD,; Wendy J. Brown, PhD; Adrian E. Bauman, PhD.
 Effect of Moderate to Vigorous Physical Activity on All-Cause Mortality in Middle-aged and Older Australians.
 JAMA Internal Medicine, April 2015 DOI: 10.1001/jamainternmed.2015.0541.